AlexPoltak/vrs_cvicenie_3/README.md

 ### Getting Started
 1. Most of the methods are inherited from baselidarreader class.

-2. To start use constructor of this class:
+2. To start use constructor of this class and create object:

     - `pcapfile` - lidar file

 ```js
 HesaiFileReader::HesaiFileReader(std::string pcapfile)
 ```
-2. Inherited method **getLaserModelType** for this class returns:
+3. Inherited method **getLaserModelType** for this class returns:

     - `0` - when model is XT32
     - `1` - when model is xt16